Ahmed-Ibrahim-30/news-App/README.md

-# newsapp
+# News App
 this app include :
-- get news from api
+- get news from api https://mediastack.com/documentation
 - use Bloc
 - use WebView